spuder/kafka-manager-cookbook/README.md

   action [ :enable, :start ]
 end
 ```
+If using a wrapper cookbook, you could use search to automatically fetch the zookeeper hosts from the chef server

 By default kafka-manager runs on port 9000.
 You may want to setup a reverse proxy to redirect requests from port 80
 A recipe and a custom resource are provided that will install nginx and setup the redirect.